awsdocs/aws-control-tower-guide/doc_source/aft-feature-options.md

 ## Delete the AWS default VPC<a name="delete-default-vpc-option"></a>

-When this option is enabled, the AFT pipeline deletes the associated AWS default VPCs in all Regions, for the accounts that AFT provisions\.
+When this option is enabled, the AFT pipeline deletes the associated AWS default VPCs in all AWS Regions, for the accounts that AFT provisions\.

 New AWS accounts are created with a VPC set up in each AWS Region, by default\.
 Your enterprise may have standard practices for creating VPCs, which require you to delete the AWS default VPC and avoid enabling it\.
 AFT provides an automated way to delete the default VPCs for the accounts that AFT provisions\.